rafaeljusto/toglacier/README.md

 Some cool features that you will find in this tool:

+  * Web interface for managing backups and configuration;
   * Backup the desired directories periodically;
   * Upload only modified files (small backups parts);
   * Detect ransomware infection (too many modified files);